History

 Roman bridge

 Roman stone bridges from the fourth century are already known near Cuijk and Maastricht.
-Despite the tufa stones found at the Over de Maas project, Vos believes this involves a wooden bridge.
+Despite the tufa stones found at the Over de Maas project, Roman specialist Wouter Vos of Archeo Vos believes this involves a wooden bridge.

-"At Cuijk and Maastricht, the foundation piles are considerably shorter."
-Because of the length of the piles, Vos opts for a wooden pile-frame bridge, which could be built and dismantled in a short time.
-Julius Caesar describes the construction of such a bridge across the Rhine in 55 BC in his book on the Gallic Wars, *De Bello Gallico*.
+Ye Vos is still being cautious.
+He has placed the find in a broader context.
+"In theory, it could also be a jetty, a quay wall, or mooring posts."
+But he considers a bridge the most likely.
+"At Cuijk and Maastricht, the foundation poles are considerably shorter."
+Because of the length of the poles, Vos opts for a wooden pole-frame bridge, which could be built and dismantled in a short time.
+Julius Caesar describes the construction of such a bridge across the Rhine in 55 BCE in his book on the Gallic Wars, De Bello Gallico.

 Moordhuizen bridge and road